ashlink11/portfolio/README.md

 - use parallel visual and verbal problem solving
 - research ISO/ISEE/x86, etc. standards, protocols, etc. to see if/how they apply to these projects (esp new standards and CUDA Math API standards, etc.)

+#### apr 4, 2024 next steps:
+- use this doc to do project one code analysis
+- archive the rest of project one high-med-low level plans out of this readme
+- create frontend asap to demo project one
+-